GVB+ neurons are resilient to tau-induced protein synthesis impairment

 Abstract

 In Alzheimer’s disease, many surviving neurons with tau pathology contain granulovacuolar degeneration bodies (GVBs), neuron-specific lysosomal structures induced by pathological tau assemblies.
 This could indicate a neuroprotective role for GVBs, however, the mechanism of GVB formation and its functional implications are elusive.
-Here, we demonstrate that GVB formation depends on CK1δ activity and basal autophagy.
+Here, we demonstrate that CK1δ activity is required for GVB formation.
+CK1δ is sequestered in the GVB during this process in an autophagy-dependent manner.
 We show that neurons with GVBs (GVB+) are resilient to tau-induced impairment of global protein synthesis and are protected against tau-mediated neurodegeneration.
-GVB+ neurons have multiple adaptations to counteract the tau pathology-induced decline in protein synthesis, including increased ribosomal content.
+GVB+ neurons do not exhibit differential activation of proteostatic stress responses, but have increased ribosomal content.
 Importantly, unlike neurons without GVBs, GVB+ neurons fully retain the capacity to induce long-term potentiation-induced protein synthesis in the presence of tau pathology.
 Our results have identified CK1δ as a key regulator of GVB formation that confers a protective neuron-specific proteostatic stress response to tau pathology.
-Our findings provide novel opportunities for targeting neuronal resilience in tauopathies.
+These findings provide novel opportunities for targeting neuronal resilience in tauopathies.

 Article activity feed